JesseWilliams1642/Fullstack-challenge/README.md

 * Set up database with the required schema
 * **Seed the database with pre-defined users and services** (use the test data provided above)
-* Implement the core scheduling algorithm for availability calculation
+* Implement the core scheduling functions for availability calculation
 * Create a functional React frontend that demonstrates the complete booking flow
 * **Authentication can use the pre-defined test accounts** - no need to implement registration if you prefer to focus on scheduling logic
-* Update the README file with clear setup instructions and your approach to the scheduling algorithm
+* Update the README file with clear setup instructions and your approach to the scheduling functions
 * Include database seeding instructions and test account credentials
 * Paste the branch name into the system and indicate the completion of the test
 * Feel free to provide us with feedback regarding the test